-- 35. It is the expectation of the Authority for SCPSIs to identify, design and implement stress testing scenarios at least yearly or when a material change in business or risk profile materialises.
-The stress testing should be proportional to the nature, scale, complexity and overall risk profile of their business operations.
-In addition, the stress testing framework for SCPSIs should include three scenarios: (a) a scenario in which the stress event is caused by an internal failure (e.g., an idiosyncratic scenario), (b) a market-driven scenario in which a systematic stress event materialises and (c) a combined scenario in which both stress events occur.
-As part of their stress testing, SCPSIs should consider scenarios where failures to redeem are caused by credit or market risk losses on the backing assets (i.e., the realisable value of the backing assets is insufficient to cover the claims) but also in case there is a sudden demand for mass redemptions and the backing assets may need to be liquidated in a fire sale. - 36.
-The stress test exercise should indicate any uncovered loss, liquidity shortfall or capital inadequacy, as well as the duration of the stress and recovery path.
-The stress framework should show the impacts of the stress events pre and post-management actions (e.g., capital raise and sale of assets). - 37.
+- 35. The BMA expects SCPSIs to identify, design and implement stress testing scenarios at least annually or when a material change in business, strategy or risk profile materialises.
+The stress testing should be proportionate to their business operations' nature, scale, complexity and overall risk profile.
+In addition, the stress testing framework for SCPSIs should include three scenarios: - b) a scenario in which the stress event is caused by an internal failure (e.g., an idiosyncratic scenario) - c) a market-driven scenario in which a systematic stress event materialises; and - d) a combined scenario in which both stress events occur.

+As part of their stress testing, SCPSIs should consider scenarios where failures to redeem are caused by credit or market risk losses on the backing assets (i.e., the realisable value of the backing assets is insufficient to cover the claims) but also in case there is a sudden demand for mass redemptions and the backing assets may need to be liquidated in a fire sale.

+- 36. The stress test exercise should indicate any uncovered loss, liquidity shortfall or capital inadequacy, as well as the duration of the stress and recovery path.
+The stress framework should show the impacts of the stress events pre and post-management action (e.g., capital raise and sale of assets).
+Furthermore, the outcome of stress testing should lead to actionable insights and be used to create contingency plans to address identified vulnerabilities.
+It is also the expectation of the Authority that the stress testing simulation, including its assumptions and results, should be performed, reviewed and approved at least on an annual basis or when material changes to their business occur. - 37.
 SCPSIs should design different metrics and statistical analyses to evaluate and manage redemption risk.
 For example, they could analyse historical redemption patterns to provide insights into how investors typically behave during different market conditions (e.g., redemption frequencies, amounts and timing).